hajiy25n/BELLTx_RND/README.md

 - Automated Assignment: The system automatically assigns new patients to the appropriate group based on the stratification factors.
 This automation ensures accuracy and efficiency in patient distribution.

 ## Essential Component
-This repository includes the '4f_Stratified RND_BELL.py', which is essential for performing the randomization process.
+This repository includes the **'4f_Stratified RND_BELL.py'**, which is essential for performing the randomization process.
 It is designed to work in conjunction with the other three files included in this repository.
 To ensure the proper functionality and effectiveness of the randomization, it is crucial to use '4f_Stratified RND_BELL.py' file along with the other files as a comprehensive set.

-Also, this code is designed to operate based on a Google Spreadsheet where the first row is composed of the columns 'ID', 'Factor', and 'Group'.
+Also, this code is designed to operate based on a Google Spreadsheet where the first row is composed of the columns **'ID', 'Factor', and 'Group'**.
 It is essential that the spreadsheet adheres to this format for the code to function correctly.
 Ensure that your Google Spreadsheet is structured with these specific column headers in the first row.